apache/beam/website/CONTRIBUTE.md

 ## How to write in Hugo

 This section will guide you how to use Hugo shortcodes in Apache Beam website.
-Please refer to [Hugo documentation](https://gohugo.io/content-management/shortcodes/) for more details of usage.
+Please refer to the [Hugo documentation](https://gohugo.io/content-management/shortcodes/) for more details of usage.

 ### Define TableOfContents